-For this form of analytics to be effective, it requires a number of additional factors, the two most-important being (according to a survey by Forbes) effective technology, and organizational support.
+For this form of analytics to be effective, it requires a number of additional factors, the two most-important being (according to a survey by Forbes) effective technology, and organisational support.

 And while the conclusions produced through predictive analytics can never be 100% accurate, they are none-the-less generally-reliable forecasts that can be used to improve business.
 In fact, (86%) of executives who oversee predictive-marketing efforts report increased return on investment (ROI) as a result of their predictive marketing.

 The final, and most-abstract form of analysis is prescriptive analysis.
 Prescriptive analytics takes the forecasting ability of predictive analytics a step further, by allowing users to create various ‘what-if’ scenarios, and then extrapolating possible outcomes based on a variety of variables.
 This makes it possible for organisations to see beyond the consequences of decisions, and into the consequences of potential decisions, in effect, creating a computer simulation for business growth.